wp-plugins/wpcareers/language/readme.txt

-Please check that the constant WPLANG in wp-config.php already defined.
+Please check that the constant variable 'WPLANG' in wp-config.php file has been already defined.
-For example
+For example:

 define('WPLANG', 'en_US');

-If you translate the plugin in your language, please send me the language file so that I can add to the next version of the plugin.
+If you translate the plugin in your language, please send me the language file so that I can add it to the next version of the plugin.

     * Email: wpcareers@forgani.com